yasminsoltani/LawOfLargeNumbers.md/LawOfLargeNumbers/LawofLargeNumbers.md

 As we can see, the more times we iterate, the closer we get to E(X)= 68.2%

-Absolutely loved this exercise, the link to the R course [here](https://www.udemy.com/course/r-programming/)
+☞ Absolutely loved this exercise, the link to the R course by Kirill Emerenko [here](https://www.udemy.com/course/r-programming/)